davidolivefarga/advent-of-code-2022/day1/README.md

 ### Solution

 If you don't care about performance, you can generate a list containing the sum of each group, sort it and then get the first three elements.
 However, given a list of size `n`, this would take `O(nlogn)` steps due to the sorting of the array.
-It's more efficient to do one pass and keep track of the top three sums, as this takes `O(n)` steps.
+It's more efficient to do one pass and keep track of the top three sums, as this only takes `O(n)` steps.

 ```js
 const input = require("./input");